tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 expected_cert_verify_algorithm:

-: The signature algorithm of the credential key pair, where the type SignatureScheme is as defined in the TLS 1.3 standard.
+: The signature algorithm of the credential key pair, where the type SignatureScheme is as defined in {{!RFC8446}}.
 This is expected to be the same as CertificateVerify.algorithm sent by the server.

 expected_version:

-: The version of TLS in which the credential will be used, where the type ProtocolVersion is as defined in TLS 1.3.
+: The version of TLS in which the credential will be used, where the type ProtocolVersion is as defined in {{!RFC8446}}.
 This is expected to match the protocol version that is negotiated by the client and server.

 ASN1_subjectPublicKeyInfo: